Ramakrishnajakkula/Meritshort/7-Modules-Trees-Plan.md

-# 7-Week Plan to Master Trees in C++
+# 7-Module Plan to Master Trees in C++

 This comprehensive plan is designed to help students master both the theoretical foundations and practical coding aspects of trees in C++.
-Each week builds upon previous knowledge with deep theory explanations, visual learning aids, hands-on coding practice, and real-world applications.
+Each module builds upon previous knowledge with deep theory explanations, visual learning aids, hands-on coding practice, and real-world applications.

 ## 📚 **Why Trees Matter in Computer Science**